JakWai01/notes-special-topics-for-web-applications/README.md

 - It is only possible to cross-compile the main package to WebAssembly
 - Error: Uncaught (in promise) LinkError: WebAssembly.instantiate(): Import #5 module="go" function="runtime.walltime" error: function import requires a callable -> Go version and wasm_exec do not fit.
 They must be from the same version
 - `cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" .` gets the current wasm_exec.js
+- Javascript has been the only language that the browser understands
+- In the past, JS was fast enought but in a world where 3D games, AR and VR play an increasing role, it's not enough (since it is interpreted)
+- Just in Time compilation which Gecko and V8 provide is not enough (TODO: why)
+- "virtual assembly language" -> cannot be run on hardware (why)
+- can be processed much quicker by the browser than JS
+- The existing Browser engines have support to run WebAssembly's Virtual Assembly Code
+- "WebAssembly is not meant to replace JavaScript.
+Is is meant to operate hand in hand with JavaScript to take care of performance critical components of web applications.
+WASM can call JS and the other way around.
+- GOOS, GOARCH specify target operating systems and architectures
+- When executing on our local machine, we will get the error cannot execute binary file: Exec format error.
+This is because this binary is a wasm binary and is supposed to be run inside a browser sandbox.
+The Linux/Mac OSes don't understand the format of this binary.
+Hence we get this error.
+- WASM coexisting with JS...
+JS is needed to import WASM module and run it in the browser.
+This glue code is the wasm_exec.js and is provided by the go installation
+- Index html with boilerplate
+- The instantiateStreaming function is used to initialize our json.wasm WebAssembly module.
+This function returns a WebAssembly instance which contains the list of WebAssembly functions that can be called from JavaScript.
+This is required to call our wasm functions from JavaScript.

 ## Resources
 - https://app.element.io/#/room/!zfXkSajYpjFUicXtCA:matrix.org